samiaa7/24k-2573/README.md

 - I am Samia Fahim.
 - I study Data Science at FAST National University of Computer and Emerging Sciences.
-* This is my programming fundamentals lab 2 assignment
+- This is my Programming Fundamentals Lab 2 assignment